ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hmip/README.md

 ## Description
 This adapter allows to communicate with a HomematicIP CloudAccessPoint via the Rest API of the Homematic IP Cloud

+**Important note:** Please limit control requests to the bare minimum because EQ-3 started to block IPs when you do too much!

 ## Installation
 This Adapter needs node-js in version >= 8.6